-4K TVs of all sizes and specs see price cuts several times throughout the year, but the time when we usually see the highest concentration of stellar deals is right now, as Black Friday hits and Cyber Monday is just around the bend.
+4K TVs of all sizes and specs see price cuts several times throughout the year, but the time when we usually see the highest concentration of stellar deals is right now, as Cyber Monday is finally here.
 You’ve ended up in the right place if you’re looking for a TV deal, and yes, that includes people interested in a TV that has every bell or whistle, with the highest contrast ratio and the right features to eke all of the visual splendor from PCs and the latest gaming consoles or something that’s quite the opposite.
 We’ll be highlighting affordable TVs, too.

-Our team at The Verge is hard at work on compiling the best Black Friday deals, running the gamut of retailers participating, as well as breaking it down on a category level.
-If you don’t know what you want but you’re itching to see the deals, head to our roundup of the best Black Friday deals for a more general overview of the internet’s best offers.
-Otherwise, head to our big Black Friday landing page and choose your jumping-off point.
+Our team at The Verge is hard at work on compiling the best Cyber Monday deals, running the gamut of retailers participating, as well as breaking it down on a category level.
+If you don’t know what you want but you’re itching to see the deals, head to our roundup of the best Cyber Monday happening now for a more general overview of the internet’s best offers.
+Otherwise, head to our big Cyber Monday landing page and choose your jumping-off point.

 Samsung TV deals